US envoy visits aid site in Gaza run by Israeli-backed group that has been heavily criticized

 Human Rights Watch said in its report that “it would be near impossible for Palestinians to follow the instructions issued by GHF, stay safe, and receive aid, particularly in the context of ongoing military operations.”
 It cited doctors, aid seekers and at least one GHF security contractor.

-Building on previous accounts, it described how thousands of Palestinians gather near the sites at night before they open.
+Building on previous accounts, it described how how thousands of Palestinians gather near the sites at night before they open.
 As they head to the sites on foot, Israeli forces control their movements by opening fire toward them.
-Once inside the sites, they race for aid in a frenzied fee-for-all, with weaker and more vulnerable people coming away with nothing, the rights group said.
+Once inside the sites, they race for aid in a frenzied fee-for-all, with weaker and more vulnerable people coming away with nothing, HRW said.

 Responding to the report, Israel’s military accused Hamas of sabotaging the aid distribution system, without providing evidence.
 It said it was working to make the routes under its control safer for those traveling to aid sites.
 GHF did not immediately respond to questions about the report.